-Because the cost of an education, even when adjusted for inflation, is triple what it was just 30 years ago, the “investment” is now significantly more expensive in 2013.
+Because the cost of an education, even when adjusted for inflation, is triple what it was just 30 years ago, the “investment” is now significantly more expensive.
 Additionally, the expected yield on this investment is now substantially less (especially for certain majors).
 Many college grads are unemployed, and many more are underemployed.
 They do not have higher incomes, instead they have onerous student loan debt.

 College is very expensive.
 The more you spend does not mean the more you will make.
 In my personal experience college was the best decision I could make for myself.
 I went to a state school and studied engineering.
 Almost all of my tuition was paid for through scholarships, and my housing expenses were paid for because I worked as a resident adviser.
 When I graduated I got an engineering job with the government that offered high pay and great benefits.